 Chargeback fraud prevention isn’t just about reducing chargebacks.
 It’s about avoiding chargebacks altogether by stopping criminal fraud.
 Taking an anti-fraud approach to chargebacks is the best way to avoid chargebacks, fees, and monitoring programs.

-Businesses can stop bad transactions pre-authorization with a fraud protection solution that links identity trust signals like email addresses, shipping addresses, and device IDs to verify the trustworthiness of the customer’s digital identity.
+Businesses can stop bad transactions pre-authorization with a fraud protection solution that links identity trust signals like email addresses, shipping addresses, and device IDs to verify the customer’s level of digital identity trust.

 Businesses can use these fraud and trust-related signals with advanced AI and supervised and unsupervised machine learning to automate approval and decline decisions.
 Automating decisions can help businesses reduce manual reviews and approve more good orders.

-From there, they can pair an AI-driven fraud solution with customized business policies.
+From there, they can pair AI fraud solution with customized business policies.
 They can base these policies on individual risk thresholds for the most accurate risk assessment.

 In cases of friendly fraud, customers make legitimate purchases but don’t recognize them on their bank statements.
 Businesses can reduce unnecessary payment disputes by allowing issuing banks to request information that can help cardholders recognize unfamiliar transactions.

-Plus, a dispute management solution can help businesses gain insights from transaction and chargeback data.
+Plus, a friendly fraud solution can help businesses gain insights from transaction and chargeback data.
 This data is essential for improving risk assessment and reducing false positives.

 3. Win chargeback representments